Why GPU programming matters

 Memory management and why it decides performance

 In CUDA, the host and device usually have separate address spaces.
-You move data with explicit copies, and you manage device buffers through API calls.
-That makes memory management and memory allocation central to your design.
+You move data with explicit copies and manage device buffers through API calls.
+That makes memory management and allocation central to your design.

 CUDA has similar ideas with streams and asynchronous copies, but you work inside one vendor stack, so examples and defaults often feel more consistent.